JazzReggae Festival @ UCLA

 JazzReggae Festival @ UCLA is a two-day festival for music, art, culture and diversity, held every Memorial Day Weekend on the UCLA Intramural Field.
 By featuring artists such as Jill Scott, Buju Banton, The Roots, Beenie Man, and Stephen Marley, as well as unique opportunities to experience new ethnic foods, crafts and cultures, the event has been highly acclaimed by the press, artists, and the Los Angeles community as one of California's premiere concerts in jazz and reggae.

-The 2015 festival has been shortened to one day and will be held at the Los Angeles Tennis Center due to construction at the UCLA Intramural Field and budget issues.
+The 2015 festival was shortened to one day and was held at the Los Angeles Tennis Center due to construction at the UCLA Intramural Field and budget issues.

 History

 Despite the festival's current reputation as one of Los Angeles' essential yearly events, the concert began in 1986 with humble intentions.
 Originally held at the UCLA Sunset Canyon Recreation Center, the one-day Jazz Festival at UCLA was created to provide more avenues for student musicians to perform in front of the public.
 As time moved on and interest in the event increased, a shift in focus occurred, and the festival began to pursue hiring professional musicians.
 Soon afterwards, a second day featuring Reggae music was added to the annual festival, and it was moved to its current location at the UCLA Intramural Field, where a much larger audience could be accommodated.

 After many years of maintaining this format, 2007 marked the most recent structural change to the festival.
 Instead of limiting day one of the festival to jazz music alone, Jam Day was created to incorporate the tremendous spectrum of music that has also been strongly influenced by the jazz genre.
 This has allowed the festival to continue hiring premier jazz musicians such as Dr. Lonnie Smith, while also giving opportunities to up and coming stars such as Lupe Fiasco.